RyanLua/WebEdit/README.md

 </div>

 Easily edit websites temporarily with the click of a button.
 No coding or knowledge needed.
 Just a click to start editing and another to stop.
+Change any website's text effortlessly and save your changes as HTML.
+Format text in bold, italics, and underline.

 ## Usage